 - GPS and Navigation Systems: Modern GPS systems rely heavily on accurate velocity measurements to provide real-time location tracking and navigation.
 These systems use sophisticated algorithms to calculate both instantaneous and average velocities, taking into account factors such as satellite signals and atmospheric conditions.

-- Autonomous Vehicles: Self-driving cars depend on precise velocity measurements to navigate safely and efficiently.
+- Autonomous Vehicles: Self-driving cars depend on precise velocity measurements to figure out safely and efficiently.
 They use a combination of sensors, including radar, lidar, and cameras, to determine their velocity and the velocity of surrounding objects.
 The algorithms that control these vehicles must accurately calculate average velocities over short time intervals to make real-time decisions about acceleration, braking, and steering.

 - Sports Analytics: In sports, average velocity is a key metric for evaluating player performance.
 Coaches and analysts use data from wearable sensors and video tracking systems to calculate the average velocities of athletes during games and practices.
 This information can be used to optimize training programs, improve player positioning, and develop game strategies.